Commit to the Earth: The Funeral

 Fern Floor, United Bible Studies, Woven Skull, and Dowth to name a few.
 For 2 years she ran the legendary warehouse performance parties ‘Words in the Warehouse’, which provided vital space for late night art-freakouts during the uneasy years of 2015-16.

-Freddie Hoskins is a queer Irish poet interested in the short form.
-Their work has appeared in various publications such as Poetry Ireland, Bare Hands, Flare and Impossible Archetype amongst others.
-They have been known to perform at events such as The Poetry Brothel and The Sunflower Sessions.
+Fiadh Hoskins is a queer Irish poet interested in the short form.
+Her work has appeared in various publications such as Poetry Ireland, Bare Hands, Flare and Impossible Archetype amongst others.
+She has been known to perform at events such as The Poetry Brothel and The Sunflower Sessions.

 Spooky Beure is a group of aul hags who have been promoting witchcraft, throwing parties and spreading superstition since the old Gods walked the earth; surprisingly, they’re not jaded at all and they want you to lean into the weirdness.